Slaughtered Sheep

 Alone, Dohyun wandered into a quiet corner of the backyard, a place forgotten by moonlight and men alike.
 He found a patch of grass beside a bush and arranged his small cloth bundle as a pillow.

 He lay beneath the vast night sky, hands tucked behind his head, one leg resting over the other.
-Stars glittered like distant lanterns, and in their faint glow old memories rose-- unbidden, unwelcome, relentless.
+Stars glittered like distant lanterns, and in their faint glow, old memories rose like unwelcome guests.

 For a while, it earned him food.
 A night at a time.

-Until one of the nobleman's regular guests noticed him, Dohyun was quietly playing with a broken stick in the backyard.
+One of the nobleman's regular guests noticed Dohyun playing quietly with a broken stick in the backyard.

 "You, boy.
 Come here," the man said.